LogoCoatedMagnets

 SourceDecision useDate marker

-UL Solutions cable ties and cable management guidance (UL 62275 context)Securement vs support classification boundary (Type 2S/21S for support context) and 222 N / 50 lbf support reference.Reviewed April 28, 2026
+UL Solutions cable ties and cable management guidance (UL 62275 context)Securement vs support classification boundary framing; used with part-level declarations to avoid over-claiming support approval.Reviewed May 4, 2026

-3M VHB 5952 Technical Data Sheet (PDF)Adhesive fallback process controls, static loading guideline, and long/short temperature resistance context.Reviewed April 28, 2026
+3M VHB 5952 Technical Data Sheet (PDF)Adhesive fallback process controls, bond build-up (20 min / 24 h / 72 h), static loading guideline, and long/short temperature resistance context.Reviewed May 4, 2026

 Review cadence target: every 90 days, or earlier when vendor datasheets, compliance references, or route assumptions change.